EngineeringSoftware/exli/README.md

 ## Citation
-If you have used EXLI in a research project, please cite the research paper in any related publication:
+If you have used ExLi in a research project, please cite the research paper in any related publication:

 Title: [Extracting Inline Tests from Unit Tests](https://dl.acm.org/doi/abs/10.1145/3597926.3598149)